JoseMarioDev/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    semantic HTML means using more meaningful tags to better describe our code.
+    We use the word semantic to describe tags with meaning

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    I.  height and width properties have no effect on display: inline. you can adjust height and width for display:         block
+    II. inline elements only take up as much space as their content. block elements start on a new line and take up as      much width as allowed

 3. What are the 4 areas of the box model?

+    content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    the cross axis

 5. Explain why git is valuable to a team of developers.

+    Git allows multiple people to fork their own version of a project to make changes while creating a saved history of changes.
+In case of an error a developer can easily go back to a previous saved version.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.